nfaaiq/betting/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and redux is used with react.

 ## Available Scripts

-In the project directory, you can run:
+Please run
 ### npm install

+it will install all required modules then you can run

 ### `npm start`